Tesco's UK sales fall as consumers feel the pain

 Like-for-like sales were up 0.9 percent in continental Europe and up 11.9 percent in the United States where the firm's Fresh & Easy business is gaining momentum.

-Clarke said he was disappointed India had suspended plans to open its $450 billion (286.2 billion pounds) a year supermarket sector to foreign firms.
+Clarke said he was disappointed India had suspended plans to open its $450 billion a year supermarket sector to foreign firms.
 "We think it's a lost opportunity," he said.

 (Reporting by James Davey and Kate Holton; Editing by Andrew Callus and Elaine Hardcastle)